Volt : Stories

 - April 1, 2011

-In this story collection Heathcock’s reckless characters battle horrific evils along the path to redemption.
+In this collection, reckless characters battle horrific evils along the path to redemption.

 Alan Heathcock’s Volt takes us to a village somewhere in the very rural West – or perhaps Midwest.
 Folks here drop their pronouns and conjunctions, get lost in cornfields, fry bacon by the slab, trap coons and beavers.
 This is no criticism.
 Heathcock’s characters earn our respect and the vernacular reads easily, rarely getting in the way.